BlueBell-XA/FreeDi-auto_z_offset_upgrade/klipper_module/qidi_auto_z_offset/README.md

 1. **Probe the bed with the bed sensor** — the nozzle descends until the piezo bed sensor triggers.
 The raw toolhead Z position at the trigger point is recorded.
 2. **Probe the bed with the inductive probe** — the toolhead repositions so the inductive probe is over bed center, then runs a standard `PROBE` command.
 The raw toolhead Z position is recorded.
-3. **Calculate the offset** — the difference between the two Z readings, plus a configurable air-gap (`z_offset`), gives the true nozzle offset from the inductive probe's reference plane.
+3. **Calculate the correction** — the difference between the two Z readings, plus a configurable air-gap (`z_offset`), gives the error in the inductive probe's reference plane — i.e. how far off the probe's Z-offset is from reality.
 4. **Average / median multiple runs** — when calibrating, multiple measure cycles are performed and reduced using the configured method to minimise noise.
-5. **Save & apply** — the result is stored as `calibrated_z_offset` and applied as a G-code Z offset.
+5. **Save & apply** — the result is stored as `probe_z_correction` and applied as a G-code Z offset to compensate for the probe's error.

 No probe result objects, `z_offset` arithmetic from Klipper's probe infrastructure, or class inheritance are involved.
 The module reads the toolhead position directly after each probe event.